 The online ERP Certificate with SAP is a 9-credit program of study designed to provide students with a foundational knowledge of SAP.
-To earn this certificate, you must successfully complete three courses.
+To earn this certificate, you must successfully complete all three courses.

 The hands-on use of SAP Enterprise Resource Planning system is an integral component of the coursework.
 You will complete numerous lab projects both individually and in teams to work through assignments using the SAP logistics, materials management, and other applications to gain practical experience with many SAP functions.

 Learn more about the specific SAP functions covered in the curriculum.

 Course List - Undergraduate Certificate in ERP Certificate with SAP

 |Introduction to ERP and Business Processes||MIS 404||A problem-based, interdisciplinary course on Enterprise Resource Planning (ERP) concepts to help you understand the integrated software modules used to run virtually all business processes in an organization.
 This course explains and demonstrates in detail how business processes such as sales logistics, production/material management, procurement, and human resources are supported in an ERP software package.